-British roads are ridden with potholes, and unfortunately one of those days, you may find yourself with a damaged car.
+British roads are ridden with potholes, and unfortunately, one of these days, you may find yourself with a damaged car.

-This will not only ensure that you get the maximum compensation for your pothole damage, but it will also ensure that you get it as soon as possible.
+This will not only ensure that you get the maximum compensation for your pothole damage,it will also ensure that you get it as soon as possible.

-Here's how to go about claiming compensation due to a road problem.
-First things first...
+Here's how to go about claiming compensation if you’ve hit a pothole…

-A pothole is a large, pit-like hole in the road which is at least 40mm (or roughly 1 and a half inches) deep and 30m wide (or just under a foot).
+A pothole is a large, pit-like hole in the road which is at least 4 cm (or roughly 1 and a half inches) deep and 30cm wide (or just under a foot).

 If the hole is smaller it's probably a 'carriageway defect'.
 That's just a different name for the same thing.

-This is caused by poor quality construction work, road defects, vehicle collisions, and sometimes natural causes.
-Most roads in the UK have some degree of pothole damage, but some are much worse than others - take this 5 feet wide pothole in England.
+Potholes are caused by poor quality construction work, road defects, vehicle collisions, and sometimes natural causes.
+Most roads in the UK have some degree of pothole damage, but some are much worse than others - take this 5 feet wide pothole in England, for example.

 The Asphalt Industry Alliance says there are 1.7 million potholes in the UK.
 That's a lot of potholes!

 Pothole damage is typically the responsibility of local authorities.
 This is because they are required to maintain roads within their jurisdiction.
-It’s worth bearing in mind that roads that cross several jurisdictions, such as motorways and A-roads, come under the charge of the following:
+However, roads that cross several jurisdictions, such as motorways and A-roads, come under the charge of the following:

 While you may be able to claim compensation for pothole damage, it's worth bearing in mind that you can't get any money back for damage to your car caused by debris.

-You'll have to make a claim on your insurance if debris damaged your car, or you pay for the repairs yourself.
+You'll have to make a claim on your car insurance if debris has damaged your car, or you can pay for the repairs yourself.

-To get the best chance of a successful claim and get reimbursed for the damage to your car you'll have to make sure to do the following:
+For the best chance of a successful claim and to get reimbursed for the damage to your car, be sure to follow the steps below:

-Even hitting a pothole at low speed could cause damage to your wheels, broken suspension springs, shock absorbers or suspension.
-At high speed, the damage could be more severe and even cause an accident.
+Even hitting a pothole at low speeds could cause damage to your wheels, broken suspension springs, or damaged shock absorbers.
+At high speeds, the damage could be more severe and even cause an accident.

 If you notice any damage to your car's steering or tracking, don't ignore it!
 Get your car to a garage or tyre specialist as soon as you can.
 It might be costly to fix, but it's much more dangerous to ignore the problem.

-The local authority needs pictures of the pothole, and it's very important that you can measure it and show them how big it is.
+Your local authority will require pictures of the pothole so that they can assess how big it is.

-If you don't have a measuring tape, put something like a shoe or a bag next to it so they can see the size and understand the scale.
+If you can measure the pothole, even better, but if not, put something like a shoe or a bag next to it when you take a photo so your council can see the size and understand the scale.

 Try to collect your photographic evidence on the day you ran over the pothole if you can.
 If you decide to come back later, the council may have since repaired the pothole and your claim will be very difficult to make.